Tickets on sale now.

-This new production stars English baritone Mark Stone in the title role, with English-born Australian soprano Lisa Harper-Brown as Donna Anna, Dunedin’s Jonathan Lemalu as Leporello and our current Freemasons Dame Malvina Major Young Artist Anna Leese (Tatyana in Eugene Onegin) as Donna Elvira.
+Fresh from an acclaimed Christchurch season in 2013, this edgy new production stars English baritone Mark Stone in the title role, with Australian soprano Lisa Harper-Brown as Donna Anna, much-loved Australian baritone Warwick Fyfe as Leporello and Anna Leese as Donna Elvira.

 Don Giovanni, an exceptionally lecherous nobleman, cannot resist the opportunity to seduce any woman who crosses his path.
-As a small crowd of wronged lovers, their fiancés and other enraged relatives grows, his fate is sealed when he kills the father of Donna Anna, one of his conquests.
-The Commendatore might be dead but his wrath is enough to cross even this boundary.
+As a small crowd of wronged lovers, their fiancés and other enraged relatives grows, his fate is sealed when he kills the father of one of his conquests.

 Sung in Italian with English surtitles.

 Duration: Approximately 3 hours including a 20 minute interval.

 20, 24, 26 September 6.30pm; 28 September 1.30pm

 Air New Zealand foyer, Level 5, Aotea Centre

 Opera Exposed & Friends Night

 In Auckland enjoy a superb two course meal and glass of wine at Hotel DeBrett’s award winning Kitchen Restaurant.
 Pre-Opera dinner packages are available at $45 per person (book now with Hotel DeBrett on 09 969 1545).

 St James Theatre